HMS Mermaid (U30): Royal Navy service

 In 1945 Mermaid was assigned to the British Pacific Fleet.
 However arriving at Aden en route she learned of the Japanese surrender, and of her recall for service with the Mediterranean Fleet as part of the 33rd Escort Flotilla.
 She received the new pennant number 'F30' and was based in Malta, as part of the 3rd Frigate Flotilla.
 This Flotilla took part in patrols preventing illegal immigrants following the formation of Israel.
-She returned to Portsmouth in 1954 where was placed in reserve.

-She remained in the Mediterranean up to 1954 when she returned to Britain to be placed in reserve status at Portsmouth.
-In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In 1953 she returned to Portsmouth and took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In 1954 she was placed in reserve at Portsmouth.

 West German Navy service

 In 1957, West Germany purchased seven escorts, including Mermaid for its newly established Bundesmarine.
 After refit, Mermaid was handed over to the Bundesmarine on 28 May 1959, and was renamed Scharnhorst.
 Scharnhorst was used as a gunnery training vessel by the Germans, and was refitted with a more modern gun armament and sensors from June 1961 to July 1962, with two automatic French 100 mm naval guns replacing six manually loaded 4 inch guns, with a short range armament of four Bofors L/70 40 mm guns replacing two 40 mm guns.
 Scharnhorst was removed from the active list in 1980, and was used for damage control training until broken up in 1990.